Kenneth Bressett: Numismatic Ambassador

 For several years, he promoted the Peace 2000 project around the world.
+The goal was to create a global effort to mint coins "promoting world peace, freedom and human rights", with a portion of all proceeds going towards peacekeeping efforts.

 Awards and honors

-Bressett has received numerous awards in recognition of his service and dedication to numismatics, including election to the National Numismatic Hall of Fame in 1996 the American Numismatic Association Medal of Merit, and the 1998 Chester L. Krause Memorial Distinguished Service Award (jointly awarded to both him and his wife Bert).
-He received a Clemy Award from the Numismatic Literary Guild in 1983, the Lifetime Achievement Award in 2001, was named Numismatist of the Year in 2004, received the American Numismatic Society’s Distinguished Service Award in 2016, and the Burnett Anderson Memorial Award for Numismatic Writing in 2018.
+Bressett has received numerous awards in recognition of his service and dedication to numismatics, including election to the ANA's Numismatic Hall of Fame in 1996 the American Numismatic Association Medal of Merit, and the 1998 Chester L. Krause Memorial Distinguished Service Award (jointly awarded to both him and his wife Bert).
+He received a Clemy Award from the Numismatic Literary Guild in 1983, the Lifetime Achievement Award in 2001, was named Numismatist of the Year in 2004, received the American Numismatic Society's Distinguished Service Award in 2016, and the Burnett Anderson Memorial Award for Numismatic Writing in 2018.

 To celebrate the 60th anniversary of the Red Book, Whitman Publishing created a silver dollar-sized medal featuring Bressett and R.S.
 Yeoman that was included with a commemorative edition of the 2006 Red Book.
 The medal was limited to 500 pieces in nickel-silver, included in a Red Book-style envelope.
-Bressett received a unique .900 fine gold example at the 2006 World’s Fair of Money in Denver.
+Bressett received a unique .900 fine gold example at the 2006 World's Fair of Money in Denver.

-In 2010, the American Numismatic Association named one of their Young Numismatist Literary Awards after Bressett, where articles submitted by people ages 18-22 can win awards and numismatic books.
+In 2010, the American Numismatic Association named one of their Young Numismatist Literary Awards after Bressett, where articles submitted by people ages 18–22 can win awards and numismatic books.

 In 2021, he was named one of the "Top 10" in Coin Worlds "Celebrating 60: The Most Influential People in Numismatics 1960-2020".